Topics

 About

-Theresa Buxton, Ph.D., is a professor and chair of the Department of Nursing at Metropolitan State University of Denver.
+Theresa Buxton, Ph.D., is chair of the Department of Nursing at Metropolitan State University of Denver.
 She currently teaches multicultural care, leadership and management in professional nursing practice, and ethics and professional nursing practice.

 Before joining MSU Denver, Buxton was an associate professor of nursing at Loretto Heights Nursing School at Regis University.
 She was also an instructor at the Intercollegiate College of Nursing at Washington State University and Spokane Community College.
 Buxton has clinical experience as a medical caseworker and a registered nurse trainer.
 She has been presented with the President’s Award and the Leadership Award from the Colorado Nurses Association.